 The Benefits of Fluoride Treatment

 Anyone who practices good dental hygiene applies fluoride daily through their toothpaste and mouthwash at home.
 However, it is still recommended to have professional fluoride treatments applied to your teeth by your dentist every now and then.
-In addition to strengthening your enamel, some of the benefits of fluoride treatments include:
+In addition to strengthening your enamel, along with sealants, some of the benefits of fluoride treatments include:

 - Helps prevent tooth decay